home-assistant/addons/zwave_js/DOCS.md

 If you don't have a USB stick, you can use a fake stick for testing purposes.
 It will not be able to control any real devices.

-### Option `disable_soft_reset` (optional)
+### Option `soft_reset`

 By default, Z-Wave JS may attempt a soft-reset on 500 series Z-Wave controllers on startup or when certain commands are issued to the controller.
 Soft-resets can be problematic in certain environments, so Z-Wave JS has an option to disable this functionality.
-The add-on will automatically attempt to detect whether soft-reset should be disabled, but it may not be correct 100% of the time.
-This setting allows you to override the internal logic in the add-on and to forcefully disable soft-reset.
-You should only use this option if you know what you are doing and/or you are asked to do so by a developer.
+This option tells the add-on how to handle soft-resets as follows:
+1. Automatic - the add-on will decide whether soft-reset should be enabled or disabled.
+This is the deafult option and should work for most people.
+2. Enabled - Soft-reset will be explicitly be enabled.
+3. Disabled - Soft-reset will be explicitly be disabled.

 ### Option `network_key` (deprecated)